Friday, September 20, 2024

 History is so dubious it changes based on who tells it.
 My cousin and my uncle seem to have forgotten the stories of a supposedly cursed house, they look at the house with unveiled desire, someday it will come back to us.
 They seem to have a different version of why the house was sold, perhaps retelling changes stories over time.
 But somehow, I feel the ghosts of the past should be allowed to lay still.
 Plus, we no longer belong there, no matter my uncle has struck a friendship with the current owner and visits the premises sometimes with the knowledge of the caretaker.
 Let go, is what I think silently, don't try and hold onto something which doesn't belong to you.

 I spent a lot more time of my life in my mother's hometown - Nainital, but some inherited memory ties me to Ranikhet.
 I was surprised at how much of it I remember and as clear as daylight.
-I wonder why nostalgia always a tinge of sorrow has attached to it.
+I wonder why nostalgia always has a tinge of sorrow has attached to it.
 Why there's always a pang and a longing for the days gone by, for those lost to these lanes forever.
 Uncles, my father, grandfather, a grandmother I never knew and yet somehow knew.

 Wednesday, June 12, 2024